sharapineda/Data-Visualization-Capstone-Project-PROJ-052-003/README.md

 This repository includes three essential files:

-1. PowerBI File [link]: The main visualization file showcasing the insights derived from the dataset.
+1. PowerBI Dashboard saved as PDF [link]: The main visualization file showcasing the insights derived from the dataset.

 2. Design Document [link]: A comprehensive guide detailing the design and development process of the project.